vinaysikarwar/ajax-newsletter/README.md

 Also you design will also not affected.

-Great, Any issue please follow us at www.webtechnologycodes.com
+Great, Any issue please follow us at www.webtechnologycodes.com or mail at blog@webtechnologycodes.com

 Thanks